horjarobert/AndroidStudio-Java-XML...CheatSheat/README.md

             }
 });
 ````
-4) Share a TextView to others:
+4) Share a TextView to others
 ````
 btn_share.setOnClickListener(new View.OnClickListener() {
             @Override